teiniker/teiniker-lectures-embedded-cxx/programming-c++/oop/operator-overloading/operator-relational/string-compare/README.md

 # Example: Relational Operators for Simple String Class

-In this example, the different relational operators are implemented
+In this example, various relational operators are implemented to enable comparisons between SimpleString instances.
-to allow comparison of instances of the `SimpleString` class with
-each other.

 ## Relational Operators

-The implementation uses the C string functions from `string.h`:
+These implementations uses the C string functions from `string.h`:

 ```C++
 bool SimpleString::operator==(const SimpleString& other) const